dgaydukov/cert-ocpjp11/files/ocpjp11.md

 name => Gary Larson
 ```

 How many db connections can be created.
 It will vary between 150 and 280, but on average around 200.
-Here is nice way to check it out.
+Here is a nice way to check it out.
 ```java
 import java.sql.DriverManager;
 import java.sql.SQLException;